wtruscott/startup-matchmaker/startup-matchmaker/README.md

 ## Instructions

-You ***Must*** fork and clone this repo since you do not have the rights to make changes.
-Once forked, and cloned to your own computer
+Do the following:

-1. Fork and clone this repo
+1. Fork and clone this repo (you must do this step as you do not have rights to push changes to this repo)
 2. Change into the new directory
 3. Recreate the below mockup

 <img src="https://res.cloudinary.com/jkeohan/image/upload/v1533402294/startup-matchmaker.png" width=600/>